Soviet evacuation of Tallinn: Finnish and German preparations

-In expectation of a Soviet breakout, the Kriegsmarine and the Finnish Navy had started on 8 August 1941 to lay minefields off Cape Juminda on the Lahemaa coast.
-While Soviet minesweepers tried to clear a path for convoys through the minefields, German coastal artillery installed a battery of 150 mm guns near Cape Juminda and the Finnish Navy gathered their 2nd Motor Torpedo Boat Flotilla with patrol boats VMV9, VMV10, VMV11 and VMV17.
-At the same time the German 3.
-Schnellbootflottille with E-boats S-26, S-27, S-39, S-40 and S-101 was concentrated at Suomenlinna outside Helsinki.
-German Junkers Ju 88 bombers from Kampfgruppe 806 based on airfields in Estonia were put on alert.
-On 19 August the final German assault on Tallinn began.
+Expecting a Soviet attempt to break out of Tallinn, the Kriegsmarine and the Finnish Navy began laying minefields off Cape Juminda on 8 August 1941.
+Soviet minesweepers attempted to clear routes through the minefields, but bad weather and the scale of the barriers limited the effectiveness of minesweeping before the evacuation began.

+German coastal artillery installed a battery of 150 mm guns near Cape Juminda.
+Finnish motor torpedo boats and German S-boats were concentrated in the Gulf of Finland, including the German 3rd Schnellboot Flotilla with S-26, S-27, S-39, S-40 and S-101 near Suomenlinna outside Helsinki.
+German Junkers Ju 88 bombers from Kampfgruppe 806, based on airfields in Estonia, were also prepared for attacks on the Soviet ships.